 Some months later, Zemo wakes up not knowing who he actually is, in a nice little town known as Pleasantville.
 Although every resident is very kind and gentle to him, he knows something is not right.
 After a few escape attempts from the village, Zemo receives a strange message.
 He is asked to come to a certain location underground.
 Curious, Zemo follows the lead and meets up with a man that turns out to be the Fixer.
 Fixer explains to Zemo that he and all the other residents in the village are actually (former) supervillains that got arrested and, through the use of a fragment of the Cosmic Cube, 'received' a new life in a 'jail' village of S.H.I.E.L.D., in which they could become upstanding citizens.
 Fixer returns Zemo back to normal, whom is furious for what S.H.I.E.L.D. did to them, and plans an uprising.

 The moonstones grant a multitude of abilities such as energy/gravity/light manipulation, phasing, flight and more.
-Even without his moonstones Helmut is a genius leader and scientist.
-He is very skilled in hand to hand combat as well as being a very accomplished swordsman.
+Even without his moonstones, Helmut is a genius leader and scientist.
+He is very skilled in hand-to-hand combat as well as being a very accomplished swordsman.
 Zemo is an Olympic-level marksman with firearms.
-He is very skilled in field tactics and even turning the tide of every debate that he is involved into his favor.
+He is very skilled in field tactics and even turning the tide of every debate that he is involved in into his favor.

 Avataars: Covenant of the Shield